Pumpkin Cocktail tastes like a liquid version of a big ole’ slice of pumpkin pie slathered with whipped cream with just a lovely little kick.

 I really love the flavors of fall: nutmeg, cinnamon, and clove.
 Do you?

-This cocktail captures all of those flavors with a lovely little kick!
+This cocktail captures all of those flavors!

 The Pumpkin cocktail is a perfect festive drink for people who are busy working or baby-raising all week to whip together on the weekends or on a free weeknight evening.

 The only way this fall drink would be easier to make is if Starbucks added spirits to their bottles of pre-made Pumpkin Spice Latte.

 Note-this post contains affiliate links but it is Not sponsored by Starbucks.
 I just really like their pre-made latte mix, which I found in the refrigerated section at my grocery store.